FueledbyStacey/Oatmeal_Project/README.md

 I see many changes and improvements that could be made to improve the functionality, layout, structure, and presentation of this project.
 However, this project will serve as a reminder (a digital marker in time) to me as to how much my skills in, knowledge about, and implementation of web development has developed and improved.

-As of April 25th, 2017 The Oatmeal Project is considered complete.
+As of October 9, 2018 The Oatmeal Project is considered complete.
 Other than the spelling errors or grammar issues that I may find, I will not be updating this project otherwise.